Man gets 32 months for phony document in Cosby-linked case

 Investigators tracked the filing to Johnson, 48, of Fort Washington, Maryland, and said he had searched for the words “Cosby” and “Constand” over 10,000 times.

-Johnson was convicted at trial last year of aggravated identify theft and making false statements.
-His lawyer did not immediately return calls seeking comment.
+Johnson was convicted at trial last year of aggravated identity theft and making false statements.
+Defense lawyer David Clark said Johnson denies being involved in the filing and told the judge Friday that he is innocent.
+He said his client may appeal the conviction.

 Sign up for Daily Newsletters